boslab/structured-water/README.md

 ## Preparing the culture tubes

+I made a somewhat larger batch of medium and used it to wash the cells.
+The ingredients were, per 100 mL of deionized water,

+- 0.15g sea salt,
+- 0.15g light malt extract,
+- 25.24 mL DMSO, and
+- 11.2 mL glycerol.

 `todo:`
 Describe fermenting for 5 days in MYPB until the cusp of the exponential phase.
 Then repeatedly centrifuge and wash the pellet in storage medium.